The Play (American football): Game summary

-Cal took a 10–0 lead at the half on a field goal (after having one blocked on its first drive) and a two-play 55-yard touchdown drive that consisted of long passes from Gale Gilbert to Mariet Ford, including a diving catch by Ford in the endzone.
+Cal took a 10–0 lead at the half on a field goal (after having one blocked on its first drive) and a two-play, 55-yard touchdown drive that consisted of long passes from Gale Gilbert to Mariet Ford, including a diving catch by Ford in the end zone.

-Cal missed another field goal on its first drive of the second half, which was answered by an 80-yard touchdown drive by Stanford for the Cardinal's first score of the game.
+Cal missed another field goal on its first drive of the second half, which was answered by an 80-yard touchdown drive by Stanford for the Cardinal's first score.
 The drive included a controversial catch by Mike Tolliver, who appeared to have been out of bounds, and was capped by back-to-back passes from John Elway to running back Vincent White.

-Stanford took its first lead of the game, 14–10, on another touchdown reception by White, but relinquished the lead after a Cal field goal and a touchdown pass from Gilbert to Wes Howell, to make the score 19–14 Cal.
+Stanford took its first lead of the game, 14–10, on another touchdown reception by White, but relinquished the lead after a Cal field goal and touchdown pass from Gilbert to Wes Howell to make the score 19–14 Cal.

 A failed two-point conversion by Cal after their latest touchdown loomed large, when Stanford subsequently cut the Cal lead to 19–17 on a field goal and was thus just another field goal away from re-taking the lead.

-After losing the ball on a fumble on its next possession, Stanford got the ball back on its own 20-yard line with 1:27 left on the clock.
+After losing the ball on a fumble on its next possession, Stanford got the ball back on its own 20-yard line with 1:27 left.
 At that point, the lead had changed twice in the second half and would do so two more times in the game's final moments.